 Intention-Focused Design: Applying Perceptual Control Theory to Discover User Intent.
 By Alex O’Neal Published: July 9, 2012 “Intention-focused design is a specific UX strategy that can help you to discover hidden and shared user narratives.”

 One consequence is that information in the current episode is easier to recall than information in a previous episode.
 An obvious question then is how the mind divides experience up into these discrete episodes?
 A new study led by Gabriel Radvansky shows that the simple act of walking through a doorway creates a new memory episode, thereby making it more difficult to recall information pertaining to an experience in the room that's just been left behind.
 Dozens of participants used computer keys to navigate through a virtual reality environment presented on a TV screen.
+The virtual world contained 55 rooms, some large, some small.
+The key finding is that memory performance was poorer after travelling through an open doorway, compared with covering the same distance within the same room.
+But what if this result was only found because of the simplistic virtual reality environment?
 Explore your blind spot (free ebook) I’ve written an ebook called ‘Explore your blind spot’.

 It’s about, er, exploring your blind spot!
 In the best tradition of Mind Hacks I take you from the raw experience to the cutting edge of scientific theory.
 The blind spot is a simple phenomenon of our visual processing, but one we don’t notice day to day.
 In the ebook I talk about how it provides a great example of the way consciousness is constructed despite ‘missing’ information.
 Like the ebook subtitle says, the blind spot gives us an insight into the mind hides its own tracks.